 Prerequisite: ARID 4111.
-Culmination of studio work.
-Largest spaces with intricate criteria to explore, document; incorporate into the design process and to communicate through varied media and methods.
-In depth exploration of selected topic included.
-Collaborative work, site visits, and field trips required.
+Culmination of studio work examining large spaces with intricate criteria to explore, document, and incorporate into the design process.
+Communication is documented through varied media and methods.
+In-depth exploration of selected topics is included.
+Design and documentation of custom furdnishings and casework are required.
+Field trips and site visits may be required.